-Lorado Taft's, Heald Square Monument is an 11 foot high bronze image of three Revolutionary War heroes standing on a six foot high granite base.
+Lorado Taft's, Heald Square Monument is an 11-foot high bronze image of three Revolutionary War heroes standing on a six-foot-high granite base on Lower Wacker Drive, between Wabash and State Street, on the south side of the Chicago River.

 |George Washington is the central figure and is flanked by Haym Salomon on his left and Robert Morris on his right.|